Aimprosoft/user-session-management/README.md

 Using the component
 -------------------

-- change host configuration for your alfresco server (in `AlfrescoApiBean.js`)
+- change host configuration for your react server (in AlfrescoApiBean.js), for example http://localhost:3000
 - Run react application (execute command `npm start` in `<project-directory>/user-session-management-react`)
 - go to (`localhost:3000`) and log into react application with administrator permissions
 - In home page you can see logged into share grouped by type